ishtms/typeed/README.md

 # Typeed
 Typeed is a minimalistic react app to test your typing speed!
-It's under development and hence, a lot of
+It's under development and hence, a lot of changes will be actively made - including designs, functionality and the multiplayer aspect.

 **Currently it contains over 670 different quotes to test your typing speed against**